CrissCCL/Metaheuristic_PI_Optimization/README.md

 - **ExecTime_s:** total execution time for the run
 - **Score:** time-weighted score (higher is better), combining best fitness and runtime penalty

-> **Note:** Metaheuristics were executed with a limited iteration budget, so values represent the *best solution found within that budget*.
+> **Note:** All metaheuristic algorithms were executed with a **fixed iteration budget of 100 iterations**.
+> Reported values therefore represent the *best-so-far solution found within that budget*,
+> which may correspond to either a global or a local optimum.

 | Technique | MaxBestFitness | IterAtMax | IterToRef | ExecTime (s) | Score |
 |----------|----------------:|----------:|----------:|-------------:|------:|